-MEAG Power is involved in litigation with JEA regarding the Project J PPA.
-In late-2017 and early-2018, JEA indicated to MEAG Power that it was in favor of discontinuing construction of Vogtle Units 3&4.
-On September 11, 2018, after MEAG Power determined that JEA had indicated a clear intent to breach its contract, abandon its obligations, undermine MEAG Power's ability to perform and attempt to force MEAG Power's hand in the vote for continuing construction of Vogtle Units 3&4, MEAG Power sued JEA in the U.S. District Court - Georgia (Georgia Action).
+MEAG Power is involved in litigation with JEA and Jacksonville regarding the Project J PPA.
+In late 2017 and early 2018, JEA indicated to MEAG Power that it was in favor of discontinuing construction of Vogtle Units 3&4.
+On September 11, 2018, after MEAG Power determined that JEA had indicated a clear intent to breach its contract, abandon its obligations, undermine MEAG Power's ability to perform and attempt to force MEAG Power's hand in the vote for continuing construction of Vogtle Units 3&4.
+MEAG Power sued JEA in the U.S. District Court - Georgia (Georgia Action).
 MEAG Power's complaint alleged that JEA repudiated and breached the Project J PPA.
-JEA and the City of Jacksonville sued MEAG Power in the Circuit Court of Duval County, Florida later that same day.
-JEA and the City of Jacksonville allege that JEA "acted beyond the limits of its authority by entering into the PPA in violation of the constitution, laws, and public policy of the state of Florida, rendering the PPA ultra vires, void and unenforceable."
-MEAG Power timely removed the Florida Action to the U.S. District Court - Florida and filed a motion to dismiss for lack of personal jurisdiction or, in the alternative, to transfer the case to the U.S. District Court - Georgia.
-JEA and the City of Jacksonville filed a motion to remand the case to Florida state court.
-All of these motions are pending.
+JEA and Jacksonville sued MEAG Power in the Circuit Court of Duval County, Florida (Florida Action) later that same day.
+JEA and Jacksonville allege that JEA "acted beyond the limits of its authority by entering into the PPA in violation of the constitution, laws, and public policy of the state of Florida (Florida), rendering the

+PPA ultra vires, void and unenforceable."
+MEAG Power timely removed the Florida Action to the United States District Court, Middle District of Florida (U.S. District Court - Florida) and filed a motion to dismiss for lack of personal jurisdiction or, in the alternative, to transfer the case to the U.S. District Court - Georgia.
+JEA and Jacksonville each filed a motion to remand the case to Florida state court.